 To prevent hypertension and heart disease, here are some healthy lifestyle tips:

-• Eat more fruits, vegetables, grains, and fibre
+- Eat more fruits, vegetables, grains, and fiber

 It is important for people to know their blood pressure in mm Hg and the importance of keeping it controlled.
 The evidence suggests that even a small increase in blood pressure can cause a significant change in life expectancy.